ampproject/amphtml/ads/_integration-guide.md

 *Examples : Taboola, Outbrain*

-If you have some piece of JavaScript embeded on the publisher website today but the approach will not work in AMP pages.
-If you would like to recommend content on an AMP page, we suggest that you use the amp-embed extension to request the content details.
+Useful if you have some piece of JavaScript embeded on the publisher website today but the approach will not work in AMP pages.
+If you would like to recommend content on an AMP page, we suggest that you use the [`amp-embed` extension](https://www.ampproject.org/docs/reference/components/amp-ad) to request the content details.
 Please see the [Taboola](https://github.com/ampproject/amphtml/blob/master/ads/taboola.md) example.